SeineAle/daytona-md/daytona2.md

 ### Setting up the project without Daytona

-In this section, we will set up this repository locally without Daytona.
+In this section, we will set up this repository locally.

 #### Step 1: Clone the Git Repository Locally